ramos-rr/my_clean_architecture/README.md

 Repository based on the Clean Architecture book from Robert C Martin and YouTube classes from "programador Lhama"<br>
 #### What to expect:
 This course has the objectve to develop a full app to manage USERS and PETS, all the way from a SQL database storage data to the interaction with the exterior.
-Therefore, we must apply all CLEAN ARCHITECTURE concepts.
+Therefore, we must apply all CLEAN ARCHITECTURE concepts.<br>

+#### DON'T FORGET TO CREATE .ENV FILE<br>
+If you are going to fork this repository, do not forget to create a `.env` file in project's root by copying the content in `contrib/env-sample` (you can copy, paste and rename it).

 ## Check YouTube channel ["Programador Lhama"](https://www.youtube.com/watch?v=YAMgtR3aCuY&list=PLAgbpJQADBGJmTxeRZKWvdJAoJj8_x3si&index=1)
 ### Remember that _clean architecture_ basically follow the scheme below: